 Customer reviews paint a mixed picture.
 While some borrowers have praised the company’s loan officers for their knowledge and professionalism throughout the application process, others have complained of unexpected fees and surcharges, and not being able to reach the company over the phone when necessary.

 SWBC might be a good choice for your mortgage and refinancing needs, but consider all it offers alongside its drawbacks.

 - Customized underwriting process.
 SWBC makes it easier for those with low credit or alternative work history to secure funding thanks to its customized underwriting process.
 This allows for more flexibility in the criteria considered when reviewing applicants for a home loan.

 - In-house process.
 Processing, underwriting and closing all happen in-house.
-This means your loan will remain with the same company, eliminating additional fees and making it easier to keep track of where you are in the home-buying process.
+This means your loan will remain with the same company, making it easier to keep track of where you are in the homebuying process.

 - Streamlined prequalification and application.
-SWBC’s proprietary prequalification system, TurnKey, makes for a speedy prequalification process.
-You can use TurnKey to check your loan’s status at any point in the application process.
+SWBC’s proprietary prequalification system, TurnKey (powered by Blend software), makes for a faster and more simplified loan application.
+Use TurnKey to check your loan’s status at any point in the application process.

 - Rates and fees not disclosed.
-SWBC does not disclose current rates or fees included in the home buying process, which makes it hard to determine if this company’s loans are competitive with the current market.
+SWBC doesn’t disclose current rates or fees included in the homebuying process, which makes it hard to determine if this company’s loans are competitive with the current market.